Umbel convexity and the geometry of trees: Stability under nonlinear quotients

 \begin{coro} Let $\metXd$ be a metrically convex space that is umbel $p$-convex.
 If a self-similar metrically convex metric space $\metYd$ is a uniform or coarse quotient of $\metX$, then $\metY$ is umbel $p$-convex. \end{coro}

-\begin{rema} Straightforward modifications of the proofs of Proposition \ref{prop:lipsubquot} and Proposition \ref{prop:gen-quotient} give that umbel cotype $p$ is stable under Lipschitz subquotients and by taking uniform or coarse quotient maps from metrically convex spaces into self-similar metrically convex metric space. \end{rema}
+\begin{rema} Straightforward modifications of the proofs of Proposition \ref{prop:lipsubquot} and Proposition \ref{prop:gen-quotient} give that infrasup-umbel $p$-convexity is stable under Lipschitz subquotients and by taking uniform or coarse quotient maps from metrically convex spaces into self-similar metrically convex metric space. \end{rema}

-Corollary \ref{cor:uniquo} below, which is an immediate consequence of the stability of umbel convexity under nonlinear quotients and Corollary \ref{cor:metchar}, was proved for the first time in \cite[Theorem 2.0.1]{DKR16} (for uniform quotients) \footnote{under a separability assumption which was later lifted in \cite{DKLR17}.} using the delicate ``fork argument'' and in \cite{Zhang} (for uniform or coarse quotients) using a more elementary self-improvement argument.
+Corollary \ref{cor:uniquo} below, which is an immediate consequence of the stability of umbel convexity under nonlinear quotients and Corollary \ref{cor:metchar}, was proved for the first time in \cite[Theorem 2.0.1]{DKR16} (for uniform quotients) \footnote{under a separability assumption which was later lifted in \cite{DKLR17}.} using the delicate ``fork argument'' and in \cite{Zhang22} (for uniform or coarse quotients) using a more elementary self-improvement argument.

 \begin{coro} Let $\banX$ be a Banach space that has an equivalent norm with property $(\beta)$.
 If a Banach space $\banY$ is a uniform or coarse quotient of $\banX$, then $\banY$ has an equivalent norm with property $(\beta)$. \end{coro}